 “USCIS immediately become more responsive once the writ was served, and the naturalization was completed successfully within 60 days of serving the writ without any further legal action.
 Karen’s skill and experience made the process seem easy.
 Her strategy was certainly effective.”Malcolm Stanley

-Karen is also a member of the Board of Directors of the Japan-America Society of Georgia and a former Board of Directors member of the American-Israeli Chamber of Commerce, the Georgia Indo-American Chamber of Commerce and the Georgia Association for Women Lawyers, among other international organizations.
+Karen is also a member of the Board of Directors of the Japan-America Society of Georgia and a former Board of Directors member of the American-Israeli Chamber of Commerce (Conexx), the Georgia Indo-American Chamber of Commerce and the Georgia Association for Women Lawyers, among other international organizations.

 - Martindale-Hubble’s preeminent AV rating (5.0 out of 5.0)